Eugene C. Bingham

 Eugene Cook Bingham (8 December 1878 – 6 November 1945) was a professor and head of the department of chemistry at Lafayette College.
 Bingham made many contributions to rheology, a term he is credited (along with Markus Reiner) with introducing.
 He was a pioneer in both its theory and practice.
 The type of fluid known as a Bingham plastic or Bingham Fluid is named after him, as is Bingham Stress.
 He was also one of the people responsible for the construction of the Appalachian Trail.

 Biography

 Bingham was born on 8 December 1878 in Cornwall, Vermont.
+His Father was William Harrison Bingham, Mother Mary Lucina Cook (Her Family name gave the middle name of her son).
+Married in Baltimore, Marylad in 1907 with Edith Irene Snell.